JackieDo/Xampp-vHosts-Manager/README.md

 $ xvhosts register_path
 ```

-> Note: You need to accept this feature to be implemented in Administrator mode.
+> Note: You need to accept this process to be performed with Administrator permission.

 ## Configuration
 All onfiguration are put in an ini file with name `settings.ini` located in Xampp vHosts Manager application directory.
 The structure of this file looks like this: